fchimpan/gh-workflow-stats/README.md

 - Calculate the success rate and execution time of workflow runs
   - Average, median, minimum, and maximum execution time of successful runs
   - Detailed each runs
+    - Fetch the workflow runs and workflow runs attempts
     - Run ID, Actor, Started At, Duration(seconds), HTML URL
   - rate of success, failure, and others outcomes
 - Calculate the success rate and execution time of workflow job steps